-Interlocutor begins from the privacy of the artist’s studio at Gasworks, occupied during her residency from 3 July to 18 September 2017.
-Spiraling outward from here, like an IUD, it becomes more public in stages, from private, semi-public and public events, to critical writing, a solo exhibition and an intervention on the façades of the Gasworks building, the organisation’s most public aspect.
+Interlocutor begins from the privacy of the artist’s studio at Gasworks, occupied during her residency from 3 July to 18 September this year.
+Spiralling outward from here, like an IUD, it becomes more public in stages, from private, semi-public and public events, to critical writing, a solo exhibition and an intervention on the façades of the Gasworks building, the organisation’s most public aspect.

 This intervention entails attaching purpose-engineered panels to Gasworks’ exterior walls, like armour or a prosthesis, transforming the organisation into a negative ion generator, emitting negative ions throughout the building and surrounding areas.
 An ion is a charged atom or molecule, charged because of an imbalance between the number of protons and electrons it contains.
 In nature, waterfalls and thunderstorms produce negative ions, and they are said to be good for your health, meaning that negative is actually positive.
 Amping up this inversion and materialising the production of this invisible force – tied up with contemporary wellness as much as Ancient Greek and Japanese philosophy – the work operates as a functioning metaphor for how value might be produced by different systems.

 First conceived as opportunities for group discussion and research, the related events series also dilutes the time-limited ‘publicness’ of Bradley’s commission beyond the dates of her solo exhibition from 25 January to 25 March 2018.
 The first event, a closed-door workshop titled The Erotics of Infrastructure, took place on 15 August together with artists, writers and theorists Patricia L Boyd, Emily Jones, Ghislaine Leung, Jay Springett, Helena Vilalta, Sidsel Meineche Hansen and Jess Wiesner, who were each invited to present research material implicating infrastructure in the erotic, pleasurable, charged or circuitous.